luyadev/luya.io/docs/guide/ngrest/model.md

 ## Grid list adding user filters

-Sometimes the users should be able to filter the CRUD list data based on different `where conditions.
+Sometimes the users should be able to filter the CRUD list data based on different where conditions.
 Let´s assume we have some calendar data with huge amount of data.
 Now the admin UI user should have the possibility to see already past calendar entries and upcoming calendar entries.
 To do so we create a new filter for this NgRest model.
-To provide filters we have to override the method `\luya\admin\ngrest\base\NgRestModel::ngRestFilters()` and provide an array with a name and a find statement to collect the data, e.g. based on the example described above:
+To provide filters we have to override the method <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestFilters" /> and provide an array with a name and a find statement to collect the data, e.g. based on the example described above:

 ```php
 public function ngRestFilters()